couchbaselabs/node-ottoman/vuepress/guides/first-app.md

 ## Tutorial Project (Travel-Sample) Goals

-The requirements for this application are:

-- REST API for Travel-Sample Application.
-- The application must store hotels, flights, and airports information.
-- Couchbase will be the system of record.
+What want to build a REST API for a Travel-Sample Application that stores and queries hotel, flight, and airport information using Couchbase Server as the system of record.

 ### Data Model

 The flexiblity and dynamic nature of a NOSQL Document Database and JSON simplifies building the data model.
 For the travel sample application we will use three types of objects, and we'll define those in specific modules in the node application.

 - airports
 - flightPaths
 - hotels

 The source code is organized by each module in a folder under the root of the application, a module defines REST endpoints, and the data model of a resource.
 The data model is defined in `.model.ts` by the schema and model, and in the case of the endpoints, there are defined in various `.controller.ts` files, such as `flights.controller.ts`.
 Let's walk through the code starting with the `hotels` module.

 ### Hotel Model

 The first section of the hotel module instantiates module dependencies which, for this particular example, are Ottoman and the database file where the information on the Couchbase instance is stored.

 ```ts
 import { model, addValidators, Schema } from 'ottoman';    // ← use ottoman